-Developed by Paul Anastas and John Warner*, the following list outlines an early conception of what would make a greener chemical, process, or product.
+Developed by Paul Anastas and John Warner in 1998*, the following list outlines a a framework for making a greener chemical, process, or product.

 Click on the tabs to reveal articles about each principle.
 These articles were originally developed for The Nexus Blog.